Sahsen Ventures

 Venture Round in 2017

-SiDx is a health services provider based in Seattle, Washington, focused on modernizing blood group testing to enhance patient care and reduce costs.
-Founded in 2017, the company has developed a medical device that utilizes micro-sensors on a silicon chip, which are interrogated by laser technology to detect reactivity to various compounds.
-This innovative diagnostic platform allows healthcare providers to obtain test results during patient visits, thereby expediting the decision-making process and improving overall efficiency in medical testing.
+SiDx is a health services provider based in Seattle, Washington, specializing in modernizing blood group testing.
+Founded in 2017, the company has developed a medical device that utilizes micro-sensors on a silicon chip, which are interrogated by laser to detect reactions to various compounds.
+This innovative diagnostic platform enables healthcare professionals to obtain test results during patient visits, significantly speeding up the care process and reducing associated costs.
+By enhancing the efficiency of blood testing, SiDx aims to improve patient care and streamline healthcare services.

 Illumio